Soybeans firm on more sales to China, gains limited on good U.S. weather

 The USDA also confirmed more U.S. soybean export sales to

 China, along with sales to Mexico.
-It was the tenth straight day
+It was the 10th straight day

 that the USDA announced soybean sales to either China or unknown